rhadamanthe/host-grabber-pp/docs/en/index.md

 * **Catalog URL**: the default dictionary is hosted [here](https://raw.githubusercontent.com/rhadamanthe/host-grabber-pp-host.xml/master/hosts.xml).
 You can define your own one if you want and specify it through the extension preferences.
+* **Automatically update the dictionary**: true to download the dictionary every time firefox starts.
+Otherwise, the catalog is cached locally and this local copy must be updated manually from the options page.
 * **Hide downloads that successfully completed**: this option hides from the download view all the downloads that were successful.
 Those with failures will remain visible.
+* **Open the download view when pages are analyzed**: this option seems quite explicit.
+The default behavior is to open the view.
+It can be disabled with this option.
 * **Limit the number of simultaneous downloads**: this option allows to limit the number of parallel downloads started by HG ++.
 Notice that by default, Firefox already limits the number of active connections towards a same server (by default, [this value](https://support.mozilla.org/fr/questions/992338) is 6).
+* **Cache download links during sessions**: this option prevents a same file from being downloaded several times during a same session.
+The cache can be cleared or even disabled.

 ## Notice